 According to a survey by Yelp, 85% of consumers use the internet to find local businesses.
 Based on their research, this number increases every year.
 I don’t know about you, but I would take 85% odds over 15% any day!
-Every business out there, old or new, big or small, should have a website, if they want to appear legit.
-Ask yourself, “How many times have I gone online to look at a restaurant’s menu before deciding to eat there?” and “Have I called a business to check if they carry an item I’m looking for?”.
+Every business out there, old or new, big or small, should have a website if they want to appear legit.
+Ask yourself these questions, “How many times have I gone online to look at a restaurant’s menu before deciding to eat there?” and “Have I called a business to check if they carry an item I’m looking for?”.
 More than likely you’ve done both.
 Now, how did you find the phone number for the business you were calling?
 I bet you had to visit their website, huh?
 No one uses the yellow pages anymore.
 There’s a chance you might be saying “I Googled it.”
 Google is also a business with a website that you just used.
-Why did you use google to find out the information you needed?
+Why did you use Google to find out the information you needed?
 Answer: You put trust in Google because they have credibility and success. *Mic drop*

 *Oops.
 Picks the mic back up.
 Not finished yet.* So, how can I gain more credibility while driving traffic to my business?
 Where do I start?